Yuki23329626/youtube-downloader-chrome-extension/README.md

 4. Run the script on your host:
    Make sure your device has Python3 and pip3 installed
-   This script will make sure the other Python packages are installed:
+   This script will start the server and make sure the other Python packages are installed:
    ```bash
    sh run_wsgi_ws.sh
    ```